mattmakai/fullstackpython.com/content/pages/05-deployment/38-serverless.markdown

   on that platform.

-* [Why vendor lock-in with serverless isn’t what you think it is](https://medium.com/@PaulDJohnston/why-vendor-lock-in-with-serverless-isnt-what-you-think-it-is-d6be40fa9ca9) is a short piece that also recommends using a single vendor for now and stop worrying about hedging your bets because it typically makes your infrastructure significantly more complex.
+* [Why vendor lock-in with serverless isn’t what you think it is](https://medium.com/@PaulDJohnston/why-vendor-lock-in-with-serverless-isnt-what-you-think-it-is-d6be40fa9ca9) recommends using a single vendor for now and stop worrying about hedging your bets because it typically makes your infrastructure significantly more complex.

 * [The (Fixable) Problem with Serverless](https://www.iopipe.com/2016/06/the-fixable-problem-with-serverless/)
   is a bit of a marketing piece but it introduces
   [the IOPipe open source projects](https://github.com/iopipe) that are designed as an abstraction layer for running on multiple serverless cloud platforms.